UniMath/agda-unimath/src/foundation/symmetric-difference.lagda.md

 ### The coproduct of two decidable subtypes is equivalent to their symmetric difference plus two times their intersection

-This is also known as the _inclusion-exclusion principle_.
+This is closely related to the _inclusion-exclusion principle_.

 ```agda
 module _